carla-simulator/carla/Docs/tuto_G_openstreetmap.md

 ```

 !!!
 Note
     `wall_height = 0.0` is strongly recommended.
+OpenStreetMap defines lanes in opposing directions as different roads.
+If walls are generated, this result in wall overlapping and undesired collisions.

-__b) Using config.py__ — We also provide the means to load an OpenStreetMaps file directly to Carla using the `config.py` script provided with Carla:
+__b) Using config.py__ — We also provide the means to load an OpenStreetMap file directly to CARLA using the `config.py` script provided with CARLA.
 ```
 config.py --osm-file=/path/to/OSM/file
 ```